Ivenyang/cocos-docs/manual/framework/native/scripting/javascript/jsb_manually/en.md

-## Javascript Manual Binding Implementation Procedure
+## Javascript Manual Binding

-Cocos2d-x allows you using javascript way to call C++ classes.
-In this way, it saves a lot of time of focusing the C++ implementation.
-Instead, you can olny care about the logical by using Javascript to complete game.
+Cocos2d-x allows you using javascript to call C++ classes, and vice versa.
+In this way, you can only care about the logical by using Javascript to complete game.

 ### Create a JS project

 Cocos2d-x 3.0alpha1 allows you using **create_project.py** to create a JS project.
-Now create a JS project named JSBMaualBinding in this way.
+Create a JS project named JSBMaualBinding in this way.

 ```
 cd ~/cocos2d-x-3.0alpha1/tools/project-creator